teamcg/backendcvgen/README.md

 -- Added 'cvname' function, where if you put different name then it creates a new one. <br>
 -- added jQuery

+Nov 15 <br>
+-- Rework Student portal page, it shows the list of CV's <br>
+-- CV's are clickable and sent to another page to edit <br>
+-- CV's have download buttons <br>

 Cheers! <br>